 And we teamed up with a nutritionist to help us out with the details.

-- Testosterone boosting supplements work by triggering natural processes in the body to gradually increase testosterone levels over several weeks.
+- Testosterone-boosting supplements work by triggering natural processes in the body to gradually increase testosterone hormone levels.

 Is There A Best Time To Take Testosterone Boosters?

 Some people wrongly believe that taking testosterone boosters before a workout will improve their athletic performance and post-workout protein synthesis.

 But even if you tend to have low testosterone levels at the time of day that you head to the gym, taking your testosterone supplements at that time won’t do much for your performance or muscle mass.

 First of all, when you take testosterone boosting supplements, they don't work like hormone replacement therapy.